samytichadou/animation_nodes_examples/Blender_2_8/motion_design/twisted_torus_procedural/readme.md

 To use this,
 - set the sprite object and in Inputs category
+- hide it if necessary with Object Visibility Output node (in Sprite Hide category)
 - set the twist of the circle points in Inputs category
 - set the base circle parameters in Inputs category
 - set the Animation speed in Inputs category